benaziziasmae/Stock_Analysis/README.md

 1. Process

-First of all, I saved my previous work done in the First Module *the green_stocks.xlsx* [*the_green_stocks*](/VBA_Challenge.xlsm). that contain my previous Macros.
+First of all, I saved my previous work done in the First Module [*the_green_stocks*](/VBA_Challenge.xlsm). that contain my previous Macros.
 After, I started following the guidelines provided in the Challenge.
 Then, I copy the script given in the file 'VBA_Challenge.vbs' to start adding the appropriate code where indicated.

  Below, the insruction and the appropirate code as wanted: